JustinDFuller/justindfuller.com/content/posts/2022-07-28_better_arguments.md

 First, as I switch goals to finding the truth, I can drop the view that I'm talking to an opponent.
 Instead, as cheesy as it may sound, I can think of them as a partner in the search for truth.
-This framing lowers my defenses even when I know my partner doesn't share my goal, .
+This framing lowers my defenses even when I know my partner doesn't share my goal.

 Suddenly, the argument is less tense, because I'm searching for the truth with a partner instead of fighting an opponent.

-Next, I gain empathy and understanding for my partner's views.
+But it doesn't stop there.
+I also gain empathy and understanding for my partner's views.
 Because, in order to argue for another's view, I typically have to _express_ their view.

-If you've heard or experienced [Cunningham's Law](https://en.wikipedia.org/wiki/Ward_Cunningham#%22Cunningham's_Law%22), you know what I mean.
+If you've heard of [Cunningham's Law](https://en.wikipedia.org/wiki/Ward_Cunningham#%22Cunningham's_Law%22), you know what I mean.
+Giving the wrong answer is the best way to get the right answer.

 As soon I misrepresent their view, they'll call me out.
 This has happened to me many times (I'm pretty bad at understanding people, it seems).
 I'll rephrase someone's argument or attempt to build upon it, only to hear emphatically, "no, that's not what I'm saying at all."
 If I hadn't attempted to rephrase their view, I would have inadvertendly argued against a Straw Man.

-Once you can restate and add upon their view, you'll also begin to discover some shared values and concerns.
+Once I can restate and add upon their view, I also begin to discover shared values and concerns.
-These can quickly become common ground that you build upon to find the answer.
+These quickly become common ground that I build upon.

-With that common ground, you'll also give yourself credit in your partner's eyes.
+With that common ground, I also give myyself credit in my partner's eyes.
-To them, you'll also no longer be an opponent, simplying trying to dispute their idea.
+To them, I'll also no longer be an opponent, simplying trying to dispute their idea.
-You've become a partner who understands their view and shares their concerns.
+I've become a partner who understands their view and shares their concerns.

-With that shared foundation, you can seek the truth together.
+With that shared foundation, we can seek the truth together.

 <div style="border: 2px dotted black; padding: 20px; margin-bottom: 20px;">
 <strong style="margin-bottom: 20px; display: block;">Arguing Against Yourself</strong>